The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: The Mass- -SFR Relation of Massive Main-Sequence Galaxies at

-The thick black dashed line in Figure~\ref{fig:mzr} shows a fit using the \texttt{scipy.optimize} {\it Python} package to all available data at $z=4-6$ and $\rm \log(M_\star/M_\odot) = 7.5 - 11.0$ including the ALPINE-CRISTAL-JWST sample:\footnote{We adopt here a common functional form as in \citet{maiolino08}.}
+The thick black dashed line in the middle panel of Figure~\ref{fig:mzrobs} shows a fit using the \texttt{scipy.optimize} {\it Python} package to all available data at $z=4-6$ and $\rm \log(M_\star/M_\odot) = 7.5 - 11.0$ including the ALPINE-CRISTAL-JWST sample:\footnote{We adopt here a common functional form as in \citet{maiolino08}.}

 with best-fit parameters given in Table~\ref{tab:mzrfit}.